mattermost/mattermost-handbook/operations/business-operations/self-service.md

 ## blapi \(Business Logic API\)

-blapi is responsible for surfacing billings, licensing, and customer data to the Customer Web Portal, generating required records in SFDC to enable reporting and sales processes, converting SFDC records to information required to run Customer Web Portal, and lastly charging credit cards in Stripe.
+blapi is responsible for surfacing billings, licensing, and customer data to the Customer Portal, generating required records in SFDC to enable reporting and sales processes, converting SFDC records to information required to run Customer Portal, and lastly charging credit cards in Stripe.

 * PM: Rachel Bradley-Haas
 * Technical Lead: Alex Dovenmuehle